Finding an Aussie

 WHAT TO ASK WHEN YOU VISIT WITH THE BREEDER

 Ask the breeder for a pedigree on the puppies.
-This should include at least three generations.
+This should include three to five generations.
 Be sure both parents are registered with ASCA.
 Remember that a pedigree full of titled dogs does not always guarantee a quality dog and vice versa.
 Many top dogs come from non-titled, unshown sires and dams.
 Conversely, some very poor quality dogs can have impressive-looking pedigrees.

 WHAT TO EXPECT FROM A BREEDER

-At the time of sale, the breeder should provide you with information on the health clearances of the parents, registration application papers for the puppy, a pedigree and a health record.
-Are both the sire and dam, OFA (Orthopedic Foundation for Animals) certified free from Hip Dysplasia?
+At the time of sale, the breeder should provide you with information on the health clearances of the parents, registration application papers for the puppy, a pedigree, a health record, and a guarantee.
+Are both the sire and dam, OFA (Orthopedic Foundation for Animals) certified free from hip dysplasia?
 Be very wary of a breeder who does not know what OFA stands for.
 Do not let them tell you they know their dog is not dysplastic because it runs and jumps.
-Hip Dysplasia can only be diagnosed with x-rays, and symptoms do not always show up.
-Have both parents had eye examinations by a veterinary ophthalmologist certified by CERF (Canine Eye Registration Foundation) within the past year to verify they are free of hereditary eye diseases?
+Hip dysplasia can only be diagnosed with x-rays, and symptoms do not always show up.
+Have both parents had eye examinations by a veterinary ophthalmologist certified by OFA (formerly the Canine Eye Registration Foundation) within the past year to verify they are free of hereditary eye diseases?
 Some breeders also have eyes examined in puppies before they are sold.
-The breeder can provide you with copies of the parent’s OFA ratings and numbers and CERF number or eye exam papers, or these can be looked up on the OFA and CERF websites under the dogs registered name or registration number.
+The breeder can provide you with copies of the parent’s OFA ratings and numbers, or these can be looked up on the OFA and CERF websites under the dog’s registered name or registration number.

 The guarantee should specify the conditions under which you are due a refund or replacement, should the puppy develop a hereditary disease.
 Be aware that neither a written guarantee nor health clearances on the parents can completely prevent the development of a health problem in a puppy later on; however, breeders who screen the parents for hereditary diseases are helping to ensure that it is less likely that such defects will be passed on.
 Many hereditary conditions have either a recessive mode of inheritance or are polygenic, meaning they are controlled by many genes.
 Some hereditary diseases that Aussies are susceptible to are hip dysplasia, eye defects (such as juvenile cataracts, Collie Eye Anomoly, Progressive Retinal Atrophy, and iris colobomas, among others), autoimmune disorders and idiopathic epilepsy.

 What kind of health guarantee do they give?
 Breeders should offer a basic health guarantee against communicable diseases for which the puppy has been vaccinated, or the guarantee may give a day or two for you to have a vet examine the puppy and let you return it if it doesn’t pass the exam.
 What has the puppy been vaccinated for along with the brand and dates?
-Most veterinarians recommend puppy shots beginning at five or six weeks and then every two to three weeks until the age of 12 weeks when they will need two more booster shots.
+Protocols for vaccinations vary, so speak to your breeder or vet about what types of vaccines are needed and on what schedule.
 Vaccination for Parvovirus and Coronavirus do not always offer 100% protection so be aware of this and try to keep a puppy away from areas where there may have been infected dogs.

 What deworming schedule has the puppy been on and the dates?
 This is also information your veterinarian will need.
 Puppies will reinfest with parasites and need routine deworming.